Nancy Collins Johnson: Early life and education

 Johnson studied biology at the University of Minnesota.
 She moved to the University of Wisconsin–Madison for her graduate studies, where she majored in botany.
 She became interested in mutualistic symbiosis, and was encouraged by Michael Adams to explore mycorrhiza.
 Whilst in Wisconsin, Johnson had the opportunity to research arbuscular mycorrhizae (AM).
 Whilst she initially struggled to characterise the fungi she had collected from the Jackson County Iron mine, she eventually worked with Mike Miller at the Argonne National Laboratory.
 After graduating, Johnson returned to the University of Minnesota, where she started her doctoral studies with G. David Tilman.
 Her doctoral research considered the regulation of mycorrhizae and impact of fertilisers.
 She studied the mycorrhizae in the Cedar Creek Ecosystem Science Reserve.
 In 1993 Johnson showed that fertilisation of soil created AM fungal communities that are 'inferior mutualists'.
 Johnson continued to collaborate with her early advisor Mike Miller throughout her career, investigating the function of mycorrhizae.
-She was awarded an National Science Foundation postdoctoral fellowship in 1994.

 Research and career

 Johnson started her independent scientific career at the Northern Arizona University, where she was made Regents' Professor in 2016.
 She spent 2003 as a Fulbright Program Research Fellow in Lund University and 2011 a Fulbright Program Fellow at the Czech University of Life Sciences Prague.
-She has applied her comprehensive understanding of AM fungi to sorghum crops.
+She has applied her understanding of AM fungi to sorghum crops.

 In 2020 Johnson took a sabbatical, and was awarded a Bullard Fellowship in the Harvard Forest.
 Her research proposal involved a comparative study of microbiomes of AM symbioses.